Creating Formula Fields in SuiteAnalytics Workbook

 8. Click Apply to add the formula field to the dataset.

 The field appears in the Field lists on the Dataset Builder when you click Formulas.
-If you add the field to the Data Grid, it is also available for use in any workbook visualizations based on the dataset.
-When you use this field in workbook visualizations, the type field displays the ID of the values.
+If you add it to the Data Grid, you can use it in any workbook visualization based on that dataset.
+In those visualizations, the type field shows the ID of the values.

 Adding Formula Fields to a Workbook Visualization

-In the following example, you add a formula field to a workbook and then place it on a table, pivot, or chart of the workbook.
+In this example, you add a formula field to a workbook and then place it on a table, pivot, or chart of the workbook.

 To add formula fields to a workbook visualization: